peter88213/nvhelp-de/source/nv_timeline/index.rst

 Auf der Seite von Timeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  A section ID is a string looking like "sc1".
-It is auto-generated and
+It is auto-generated und
    must not be changed manually.
 -  Only events with a label containing the string "Abschnitt" (user input)
    or a section ID (auto-generated) are exported as sections to a neu